Any Building or Structure that poses an imminent risk to the general public, can be considered a Dangerous Structure.

 You will also be required to give your name and contact details so that the Surveyor can contact you should they need to clarify any of the details following the site visit.

-Swindon Borough Council has a 24 hour – 365 days a year call out system in place for dealing with Dangerous Structures.
+Swindon Borough Council has a 24 hour call out system in place for dealing with Dangerous Structures.
+This is available 365 days of the year.
 Under normal circumstances a Building Control Surveyor will visit the site within two hours of your call to examine the nature and extent of the danger.
-The outcome of the visit will determine the next steps that will be taken to ensure public safety.

 Swindon Borough Council is required to take appropriate action to remove or alleviate any Dangerous Structures under The Building Act 1984.